Who needs defensive driving?

 It’s best to take a defensive driving course before a ticket ends up on your driving record, but if you weren’t able to, it’s not too late to keep points from accumulating on your license.
 In many states, defensive driving courses can still help you reduce the number of points you have.

-New York State, for example, offers a Point & Insurance Reduction Program that allows drivers in the state to take defensive driving courses that refresh driving knowledge.
+For example, New York State offers a Point & Insurance Reduction Program that allows drivers in the state to take defensive driving courses that refresh driving knowledge.
 Drivers who complete the course may be eligible to reduce as many as four points on their driving record.

 Defensive Driving Can Reduce Your Auto Insurance Premium